PyDrocsid/documentation/docs/cogs/administration/sudo.md

 # Sudo
 This cog contains the `sudo` command.
-This command is similiar to the sudo-command from Linux.
+This command is similiar to the sudo command on Linux.

 To use that command your ID has to be in the sudoers file.
-The `.sudo` command has the highest permission level and its bound to ID's and not roles permissions.
+The `.sudo` command has the highest permission level and it is bound to IDs and not role permissions.

 ## `sudo`
-The `.sudo` command can execute every command even without the role permission.
+The `.sudo` command allows a user to execute any command even without having the necessary permissions by role.
 ```css
 .sudo <cmd>
 ```